Montréal’s best French restaurants

 1228 Sherbrooke Street West

-Montréal’s Golden Square Mile and the Sofitel Hotel are home to Le Renoir, an exquisite restaurant rooted in French cuisine but with an inventive and contemporary approach.
+Montréal’s Golden Square Mile and the Sofitel Hotel are home to Le Renoir, which has recently undergone a revamping.
+The exquisitely chic restaurant is “inspired by French cuisine, infused with international flavors and elevated with local ingredients”.
 Don’t skip desserts, as they are among the best restaurant desserts in Montréal.

 115 Sherbrooke Street West